-Anterior Cervical Disc Replacement, is a surgery to remove a herniated or degenerative disc in the neck.
-Compared to traditional cervical fusion, during disc replacement surgery, a device is placed the mimics the natural motion of the disc.
+Anterior Cervical Disc Replacement is a surgery to remove a herniated or degenerative disc in the neck.
+Compared to traditional cervical fusion, during disc replacement surgery, a device is placed that mimics the natural motion of the disc.

 This procedure is used to fuse discs in the treatment of lower back and leg pain.
 By entering through the abdomen, back muscle and nerves are left untouched and a larger implant can be used allowing for better initial stability.

 Minimally-Invasive Lumbar Microdecompression (MILM) is a surgical procedure used to treat spinal stenosis and herniated discs.
 MILM is an alternative to a traditional “open” laminectomy.

 Anterior cervical discectomy and fusion (ACDF) is a combined minimally invasive surgical procedure to remove damaged or injured disc material from the spine in the neck and relieve the pain associated with compressed spinal nerves.